c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 ### » `zsh-autosuggestions`: Commands Recall Assistant

-No doubts, It is my favorite Plugin.
-It suggested commands completion based on history.
+No doubt, it is my favorite plugin.
+This plugin emulates the behavior of the _Fish_ shell, suggesting command completions dynamically based on history.

 ![](image-1.png)